Table of contents

 Unfortunately, the firewall

-between the browser and the server drop all traffic destined to the server
+between the browser and the server drops all traffic destined to the server

 and only allows traffic going through to the workstation